dmnsgn/perspective-grid/README.md

   height: window.innerHeight,
 });

-const grid = new PerspectiveGrid(context, 10);

-// Alternatively, you can define the number of rows and columns.
-In this example,
-// we would create a grid with 5 rows and 8 columns:
-// const grid = new PerspectiveGrid(context, [5, 8]);
+// Alternatively pass [rows, columns] for a grid with different rows and column units const grid = new PerspectiveGrid(context, 10);

 grid.init(
   new Point(300, 380),